Curbing Physician Burnout

 So I joined the Virtual Assistant R&D team at Epic to create a way for technology to address these problems.
 Voice assistance in our mobile apps was well underway, but we hadn’t yet crafted the experience for our most-used platform in- and out-of patient visits: desktop.
 We set out to make the first voice assistant fully embedded in a desktop EHR.

-I led a wonderful cross-functional team through each step of this product's development listed below.
-I collaborated closely with partners in R&D, product, and clinical leadership throughout the journey.
+I led a wonderful cross-functional team through each step of this product's development:

 • Crafting a future product vision